 If you are buying antique furniture and want to make sure you are getting real South American mahogany, look for a decal that denotes “genuine mahogany” issued by the Mahogany Association.
 The Association, which operated in the early to mid 20th century, was created to help buyers distinguish between solid mahogany pieces and other woods stained to look like mahogany.
 Even the antique furniture market, though, is subject to criticism, as some people will argue that the high demand for antique mahogany furniture helps fuel the illegal harvest of endangered rainforest mahogany.

 In the end, your own conscience must guide you on how comfortable you are owning furniture made from rainforest wood.
 If this is a moral issue for you, there are options, such as making sure your furniture uses African mahogany or South American mahogany that is FSC certified.

 Getting a Good Price

 Mahogany furniture is very expensive.
 Consider purchasing it second-hand from an estate sale, antique show, or vintage flea market.
-Large estates will often auction off the furniture and will advertise the auction in the classified advertisement section of the newspaper or online.
-If you cannot find furniture at the auction, pay attention to whether there are businesses buying whole estates, and you may be able to strike a side deal with them on the mahogany furniture you like.
-Large antique shows or flea markets, like the Brimfield Market held annually in Connecticut, are an excellent place to search for discounts, bargains, and sales.
+Large estates will often auction off the furniture and will advertise the auction in the newspaper or online notifications.
+If you cannot find furniture at an auction, pay attention to whether there are businesses buying whole estates—you may be able to strike a side deal with them on the mahogany furniture you like.
+Large antique shows or flea markets, like the Brimfield Market held annually in Connecticut, are excellent places to search for discounts, bargains, and sales.